 Wotton House International School has one campus in the heart of Gloucester and another in the Forest of Dean.
 It is part of the International Village Education group.
 Our educational ethos is encapsulated in the African proverb “it takes a village to raise a child”.

-We provide a progressive education system, similar in ethos to Steiner, Montessori and Waldorf schools but offering the Middle Years Programme of the International Baccalaureate (IB).
+We provide a progressive education system, similar in ethos to Steiner and Montessori schools but offering the Middle Years Programme of the International Baccalaureate (IB).
 You can find out more about it here www.ibo.org/programmes/middle-years-programme.

 An international curriculum...